Ahuntsic (missionary): Early life

 Except for the intent of accompanying Viel on his trip to Quebec, records of the early life of Ahuntsic or his missionary work prior to the drowning event are not found.
 Notably and with regard to references from that incident, there is some debate surrounding the pronunciation and associated phonetic spelling of his name as well as his ethnic identity from the limited mention of his existence in historical accounts.

-There are at least three different pronunciations, and consequently three different phonetic spellings, used by historical authors for the name for the chronicled neophyte missionary Ahuntsic, although the etymology and meaning for all three are the same as they are basically variations of understanding for the same Huron expression.
+There are at least three different pronunciations, and consequently three different phonetic spellings, used by historical authors for the name for the chronicled neophyte missionary Ahuntsic, although the etymology and meaning for all three are the same as they are basically variations of understanding for the same Wendat expression.
 Several historians alternately refer in writing to the missionary Ahuntsic as “Auhaitsique,” which is translated as ‘little fish’, as the actual name or at least an alternative synonymous with Ahunstic.
-Father Le Clercq who was an associate of Viel, however, used Auhaustic as the written form of the name and Father Arthur Edward Jones, who in his 1909 book Old Huronia, maintained that the popular Ahuntsic pronunciation did not exist in the Huron language and that it is rather a degeneration of the correct sounding term intended to mean ‘little fish’ from the Huron dialect.
+Father Le Clercq who was an associate of Viel, however, used Auhaustic as the written form of the name and Father Arthur Edward Jones, who in his 1909 book Old Huronia, maintained that the popular Ahuntsic pronunciation did not exist in the Wendat language and that it is rather a degeneration of the correct sounding term intended to mean ‘little fish’ from the Wendat dialect.

-The ethnic identity of Ahuntsic as a Huron converted to Christianity by Father Viel has also been contested by some historians who counter that Ahuntsic was actually a young French assistant who was given a Huron name.
+The ethnic identity of Ahuntsic as a Wendat converted to Christianity by Father Viel has also been contested by some historians who counter that Ahuntsic was actually a young French assistant who was given a Wendat name.
 This opinion was based on an account written by Brother Sagard who was sent to Canada with Viel.
 Those who argue that Ahuntsic has a Native American heritage also use Sagard’s history but with a different interpretation.
 Many of those arguing for a French Ahuntsic also reject the claim that Ahuntsic and Viel were assassinated.

 At least one novel entitled The Conquest of Canada: A Novel of Discovery written by Wendel Messer depicts 17th century dialogue with a native named Ahuntsic, though the book is admittedly a blend of history and fiction according to the foreword.